chadcooper/sjc-arcuser/article.md

 feature access and read-only access.
 Read/write feature service data is housed in an enterprise geodatabase separate from main production.
-For read-only data, a custom Python script utilizing the arcpy module extracts data nightly from the main Utility production enterprise geodatabase, replicates it to a publication file geodatabase on the application server, and rebuilds the water distribution geometric network, providing data to power applications for both in-house and external customer use.
+For read-only data, a custom Python script utilizing the arcpy module extracts data nightly from the main Utility production enterprise geodatabase.
+To provide data to power applications for both in-house and external customer use, the script replicates it to a publication file geodatabase on the application server, and rebuilds the water distribution geometric network.

 ### Geocoder